Sociology Undergraduate Program

 The sociology program includes most of the major substantive areas of the discipline, ranging from interpersonal relations in families and elsewhere to the growth of cities and complex organizations to international relations.
 The department also offers a criminology concentration for sociology majors who wish to specialize in this area.
 Areas of faculty expertise include criminology and delinquency, marriage and the family, minority relations, gender, gerontology, social psychology, international development, medical sociology, sociology of religion, social research methods, and social theory.
 A major or minor in sociology is beneficial to students planning careers in a variety of areas, including business, law and law enforcement, international development, medicine, and social work.
 Courses in sociology fulfill Core Curriculum requirements in the social and behavioral sciences in Arts and Sciences and the university.

-Students expecting admission to graduate work in sociology should take both of these courses.
+Students expecting admission to graduate work in sociology should take both of the above theory courses.

 Sociology